PLEASE SEE THE NEWS PAGE FOR ALL COVID UPDATES AND NEWSLETTERS

-Sale Moor Community Centre for: Arts & Craft, Bridge, Canasta, Computers & Internet, Easy Exercises , Family History, French Conversation, French (intermediate), Guitar, German (advanced), Italian (beginners), Latin, Light Music, Literature, Mah Jong, Classical Music, Photography, Poetry Appreciation, Practical Philosophy, Recorder,Scrabble, Spanish (intermediate), Spanish (post beginners), Theatre & Cinema, Theatre Visits, Writers Group, and General Meetings
+Sale Moor Community Centre for: Arts & Craft, Bridge, Canasta, Computers & Tech Workshop, Easy Exercises , Family History, French Conversation, French (intermediate), Guitar, German (advanced), Italian (beginners), Latin, Vintage Music, Literature, Mah Jong, Music Appreciation, Photography, Poetry Appreciation, Practical Philosophy, Recorder,Scrabble, Spanish (intermediate), Spanish (post beginners), Theatre & Cinema, Theatre Visits, Writers Group, and General Meetings

 For further information on Social Events such as Day coach trips, weekend breaks, end of term social, etc, see links on the Events page or details on the news page or use our Contact page Chairman button

 To get information about setting up new groups - please use our Contact